fish-shell/fish-shell/doc_src/index.rst

 A missing starting index in a range defaults to 1.
 This is allowed if the range is the first index expression of the sequence.
 Similarly, a missing ending index, defaulting to -1 is allowed for the last index range in the sequence.

-Multiple ranges are also possible, seperated with a space.
+Multiple ranges are also possible, separated with a space.

 Some examples::